 All of the teaching staff knows kind of (the six of them running a school of hundreds of students,) but turn a blind eye because…I guess…rich parents?
 Or college admissions?
 Or reputation?
 Or whatever else rich people care about.
 Someone ask Lori Laughlin.
 I’m still a little fuzzy on why full-grown, educated adults dedicated to America’s youth would be all elbow patches and tweed, and please ignore our student sex ring.

 I mean, there must have been a way to stop the abuse without putting “ran a blow job side-hustle his senior year” on school transcripts.
-Then again, maybe Yale would call it entrepreneurship.
+Then again, maybe the Ivy Leagues would call it entrepreneurship.

 Continue reading “Review: The Swallows by Lisa Lutz”